shenki/RS41HUP/README.md

  * 23.01.2017 - Test APRS code, small fixes in GPS code by SQ5RWU
  * 06.06.2017 - APRS code fix, some code cleanup
  * June 2017 - starting with Linux support, making configuration more flexible by DF8OE
+ * March 2018 - Addition of 4FSK mode support by Mark VK5QI

 #TODO
- * Adding support for EmbiTZ IDE
- * Adding support for platform independent IDE Eclipse
- * More APRS config options
- * Temperature and moisture sensor
+ * Temperature and moisture sensor support (temperature should be the easiest to get going first...)
- * Pressure sensor
- * implementing protocol for using external devices on extension header
+ * Implementing protocol for using external devices on extension header
  * Configuration via extension header (serial connection) without need for reflashing firmware
- * Possibly add configuration "wireless" using RFID loop present in sonde